 In comparison, under Delaware corporate law, a director of a Delaware corporation has a fiduciary duty to the corporation and its shareholders.
 This duty has two components: the duty of care and the duty of loyalty.
 The duty of care requires that a director act in good faith, with the care that an ordinarily prudent person would exercise under similar circumstances.
 Under this duty, a director must inform himself of, and disclose to shareholders, all material information reasonably available regarding a significant transaction.
 The duty of loyalty requires that a director act in a manner he or she reasonably believes to be in the best interests of the corporation.
 He or she must not use his or her corporate position for personal gain or advantage.
-This duty prohibits self-dealing by a director, officer or controlling shareholder and not shared by the shareholders generally.
-In general, actions of a director are presumed to have been made on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the corporation may be rebutted by evidence of a breach of one of the fiduciary duties.
+This duty prohibits self-dealing by a director and mandates that the best interest of the corporation and its shareholders take precedence over any interest possessed by a director, officer or controlling shareholder and not shared by the shareholders generally.
+In general, actions of a director are presumed to have been made on an informed basis, in good faith and in the honest belief that the action taken was in the best interests of the corporation.
+However, this presumption may be rebutted by evidence of a breach of one of the fiduciary duties.
 Should such evidence be presented concerning a transaction by a director, a director must prove the procedural fairness of the transaction, and that the transaction was of fair value to the corporation.